makeabilitylab/physcomp/advancedio/oled.md

 int _curWriteIndex = 0; // tracks where we are in the circular buffer

 void loop() {
   // Clear the display on each frame.
+We draw the entire graph on each frame
-We draw from the _circularBuffer _display.clearDisplay();
+  // from the _circularBuffer
+  _display.clearDisplay();

   // Read and store the analog data into a circular buffer